 - Eat plenty of vitamin-rich vegetables and fruits and stay hydrated.

 So, that’s all for today!
-I think we have answered the main question of this article: can weather affect sleep?
+I think we have answered the main question of this article: Why can’t sleep when weather changes?
 Yes, it can, and in many ways!
 But do remember one thing: after rain comes fair weather!
 With ShutEye Team and their smart App you will surely get the best of every night.
 It has science combined with a simple application.
 Good night and sweet dreams!